You’ll get what you are given – attitudes in LNG sales

 In LNG, the old gamble is still in full swing – and with a vengeance.

 To a point, I understand the sellers.
 They want to maximize returns and keep the blowheads at bay.
-Any business with LNG style margins always attracts a horrible lot of middle-man who supposedly will get you what you want – for a little something of course.
+Any business with LNG-style margins always attracts a horrible lot of middle-man who supposedly will get you what you want – for a little something of course.
 Sellers are exposed to them just as bad as buyers are.
-I personally have never seen one single such deal materialize but desperate buyers are willing victims.
+I have never seen one single such deal materialize but desperate buyers are willing victims.

 But when it comes to the legit buyers, attitudes are just as bad as LNG sellers behave as if they have a monopoly in selling the stuff and hence everyone has to accept whatever they are thrown at.

-Prince Waleed bin Talal has recently warned the king of Saudi Arabia that the current shale gas revolution puts his countries fortunes in the gravest danger since the establishment of the state of Saudi Arabia.
-Its hard to be heard in a world where oil is still at over 100 USD a barrel and when it can be produced as cheaply as it is possible in Saudi Arabia.
+Prince Waleed bin Talal has recently warned the king of Saudi Arabia that the current shale gas revolution puts his country’s fortunes in the gravest danger since the establishment of the state of Saudi Arabia.
+It’s hard to be heard in a world where oil is still at over 100 USD a barrel and when it can be produced as cheaply as it is possible in Saudi Arabia.

 The high oil price and a feeling that it will go higher still has lured the oil producers into believing that the bonanza would be never-ending.
 They have stopped working on their real problems so they have lost the capability to do so.
 Now they are dependent on expensive oil for their survival and this was of their own doing.
 Shale had no part in this.

 The comparison with the dying days of the Third Reich is a bit crass as LNG sellers are not even remotely comparable Nazi thugs.
-I am not referring to the actors in play but rather point my finger at the mechanics at play as this is basic human nature.
-This same human inertia is at play just as bad in European utility companies that cannot realize that the oil link is dead and that their beloved land of milk and honey has gone for good.
+I am not referring to the actors in the play but rather point my finger at the mechanics at play as this is basic human nature.
+This same human inertia is at play just as badly in European utility companies that cannot realize that the oil link is dead and that their beloved land of milk and honey has gone for good.

-I have said so in a post more than 6 months ago – sellers will have to get used to a world where they have to compete for buyers as the so-called sellers market (honestly, what market in a so-called seller’s market anyhow?) will give way to a much more reasonable state of affairs.
+I said so in a post more than 6 months ago – sellers will have to get used to a world where they have to compete for buyers as the so-called sellers’ market (honestly, what market in a so-called seller’s market anyhow?) will give way to a much more reasonable state of affairs.
 A market – and any healthy market is always driven by consumers and their every whim.

 0 replies